Customs Information

 • Used household goods and personal effects may be imported duty free if for personal use and declared and new items are identified on the Packing List.

 • New items are allowed by our customs, since it is not in excess compared to the total volume of the move.
-It’s also important to bring the purchase invoices for such items with you in case Brazil ustoms requires
+It’s also important to bring the purchase invoices for such items with you in case Brazil customs requires

 • Electrical / electronic items must be declared showing brand name, model, and serial number.